miLibris/flask-rest-jsonapi/docs/errors.rst

       }
     }

-Flask-REST-JSONAPI provides two kind of helpers to achieve error displaying:
+Flask-REST-JSONAPI provides two kinds of helpers for displaying errors:

 | * **the errors module**: you can import jsonapi_errors from the `errors module <https://github.com/miLibris/flask-rest-jsonapi/blob/master/flask_rest_jsonapi/errors.py>`_ to create the structure of a list of errors according to JSONAPI 1.0 specification
 |
-| * **the exceptions module**: you can import lot of exceptions from this `module <https://github.com/miLibris/flask-rest-jsonapi/blob/master/flask_rest_jsonapi/exceptions.py>`_ that helps you to raise exceptions that will be well formatted according to JSONAPI 1.0 specification
+| * **the exceptions module**: you can import a lot of exceptions from this `module <https://github.com/miLibris/flask-rest-jsonapi/blob/master/flask_rest_jsonapi/exceptions.py>`_ that helps you to raise exceptions that will be well-formatted according to the JSON:API 1.0 specification

-When you create custom code for your api I recommand to use exceptions from exceptions module of Flask-REST-JSONAPI to raise errors because JsonApiException based exceptions are catched and rendered according to JSONAPI 1.0 specification.
+When you create custom code for your API I recommand using exceptions from the Flask-REST-JSONAPI's exceptions module to raise errors because JsonApiException-based exceptions are caught and rendered according to the JSON:API 1.0 specification.

 Example: